anwarabdelmaksoudahmed/dashbord-sync/README.md

 # User Sync Application

-A professional Vue.js frontend application that implements user synchronization with encrypted data handling, authentication, and offline capabilities.
+Vue.js frontend application that implements user synchronization with encrypted data handling, authentication, and offline capabilities.
 Built as a Progressive Web App (PWA) using Vite.

 ## Features